1. Submission Process

 c.
 Article-Processing Charge

 There is an article-processing charge for every accepted article, which is used to cover the costs of open access publication.
-The publication fee currently is $1595.00 US dollars (effective October 1st 2023) for all articles and will include formatting for our 2 columns format and minor English services for the article for articles under 5000 words.
-Articles over 5000 words, every 500 words over may be subject to an additional $99.00 processing fee due to additional work required.
+The publication fee currently is $1695.00 US dollars (effective June 2024) for all articles and will include formatting for our 2 columns format and minor English services for the article for articles under 5000 words.
+Articles beyond 5000 words may incur an additional processing fee due to additional work required.
 Once an article has been generally accepted and sent to the author, he or she must make the payment within 10 calendar days.

 Discounts and waivers may be granted, especially for authors from developing countries.
 However, any discount or waivers should be discussed and an amount agreed upon at the time of article submission.